SumaiaBristy/NeuMTrasTSparql/README.md

      1. clone this project and run specific file to see the expected translation (self machine/environment)
      2. clone this project and create a virtual environment to test translation with a web interface (vritual environment)

 These two steps are detailed in the following.However, the whole process can be divided into two module i.e dataset generation and training.
 During dataset generation the placeholder in manually crafted template-query pairs are replaced by corresponding entities and their english labels that is retrieved thorugh execution of an assistant SPARQL query on a DBpedia endpoint.
-For example,check the follwoing picture.
+For example,check the following picture.
 ![image](https://user-images.githubusercontent.com/28555115/231785910-16127b33-31a6-4afb-8b37-b6c99b0f0d46.png).

 Given a template pair in Table 1, where <A> belongs to the class dbo:Monument in DBpedia, one can then retrieve a list of entities and their corresponding